unitaryfund/unitaryhack/src/pages/project-guide.md

 ### What should I do if I have questions or need support?

-Reach out to the UF team at [hack@unitary.fund](mailto:hack@unitary.fund).
+Reach out to the UF team at [hack@unitary.foundation](mailto:hack@unitary.foundation).
 Or if you need to get to us even quicker, ping Veena on the UF Discord server.

 ## 🤝 Helpful resources 🤝